berke-celikel/berke-celikel.github.io/aboutme.md

 ---

 ## ⚖️ What Drives Me
-I’m especially focused on international commercial law, with a strong emphasis on arbitration and cross-border dispute resolution.
-I’m drawn to the complexity of global legal disputes and the opportunity to help resolve high-impact matters across jurisdictions.
+I’m especially focused on international commercial law, with a growing interest in Investor-State Dispute Settlement (ISDS) and its role in cross-border dispute resolution.
+I’m drawn to the complexity of global legal disputes and the unique challenges they pose—particularly when public and private interests intersect across jurisdictions.

 ---